felixreverett/felixreverett/README.md

-## 👋 Hey there!
+## 👋 Hello!
 I'm Felix

 I'm a self-taught programmer with a goal to make my dream projects a reality and ultimately work professionally in software.
-I most comfortably write in C# and JavaScript, with some previous experience in Python and SQL.
+I mostly program in C# and JavaScript, with some previous experience in Python and SQL.

 <div align=center>